Historians: Read Asset Metadata

 - It is typically best to use the Intelligence Hub PI Connection Asset Metadata Input that returns attribute configuration per asset.

 - The Asset Metadata Connection Input queries the PI Asset Framework's database and can be a long-duration query if there are many assets returned by the query.
 It may be necessary to index through an asset list to avoid long-duration queries.
+The Query Paging option can be used to accomplish this as described below.

 - The starter solution obtained asset attribute metadata from the PI System Asset Framework.
 The attribute metadata includes the static value for asset attributes that are not associated with PI Points.
 In the starter solution, the values are written to the table for attribute metadata.